Take a Virtual Trip to the Paleolithic Era

 One of the big advances in technology in the Paleolithic Era was the use of stone tools.
 By knocking stones against one another, human beings learned that they could shape them into useful objects.
 The technique is known as flaking, in which flakes of rock are removed from stones, let men and women make things like arrowheads and axes.
 The most popular stones used to make stone tools were chert, flint, and obsidian because they could be shaped well and would stay fairly sharp.
 Stone blades made in this way could be used to kill and cut up animals and cut bushes and weeds to keep them from swallowing up plants that were being used for food.

 Archaeologists have found many stone tools from the Paleolithic Era, but we know that stone was not the only material used for making tools.
-Bone was used to make blades and maybe even sewing needles to stitch animal skins together for clothes and blankets.
+Bones were used to in the making of blades and maybe even sewing needles to stitch animal skins together for clothes and blankets.
 It is also likely that wood and other hard materials were used for tools, much as we use such materials today.

 Recent discoveries in genetics show that language developed a lot during the middle of the Paleolithic Era.
 It looks like human beings began to talk to each other using basic language rules at about that time.
 This made it easier to develop new inventions and ideas because people could share their ideas and beliefs with one another.

 Towards the end of the Paleolithic Era, human beings really began to take an interest in art.
 Maybe the most well-known proof of this is the cave paintings from the era that have been found in Europe.
 In Lascaux, France, for example, more than 2,000 paintings and engravings have been found in the local caves.
 These date to the end of the Paleolithic Era, around 15,000 to 9,000 B.C.
 Many of these pictures are of animals and hunting, and anthropologists think that these drawings were largely used for rituals.
 Another important place where many cave paintings have been found is Chauvet-Pont-d’Arc in France.